- About REED

 Ms. Nadison spent the past 20 years in Marketing with a focus on Marketing Operations, Corporate Events, Training and Change Management.
 Ms. Nadison has had a long history with the REED families since REED first began and served on REED's Board of Directors.
 Email Ms. Nadison at email@example.com.

-Ms. Fanning is the principal at REED Academy.
-She holds a Masters' degree in Educational Administration from Caldwell College and a Bachelor of Arts in Psychology from William Paterson University.
+Mrs. Farinola is the principal at REED Academy.
+She holds a Master of Arts in Educational Administration from Caldwell University and a Bachelor of Arts in Psychology from William Paterson University.
 She also has special education, general education, and supervisory certifications.
-Ms. Fanning has completed research on the revision of the supervision and evaluation protocol at REED.
-Ms. Fanning is currently working towards obtaining her doctorate from Seton Hall University.
-Email Ms. Fanning at firstname.lastname@example.org.
+Mrs. Farinola has completed research on the supervision and evaluation protocol at REED.
+Mrs. Farinola is currently working on her dissertation to complete her doctorate at Seton Hall University.
+Email Mrs. Farinola at firstname.lastname@example.org.

-Ms. De Rosa is a Board Certified Behavior Analyst who holds a Masters of Arts in Special Education from Caldwell College.
-She has been working with individuals with autism since 2004 and has been a part of the REED Academy team since 2007.
-In addition to being assistant clinical director and a classroom consultant, Ms. De Rosa oversees The Bridge Program @ REED Academy.
+Kelli is a Board Certified Behavior Analyst who holds a Master of Arts in Special Education from Caldwell University.
+In addition, she is a certified general/special education teacher.
+Kelli has been working with individuals with autism spectrum disorders for over 10 years.
+She developed the Bridge Program at REED Academy to expand the services available for the autism community and provide support within the home and community settings.
 The Bridge Program provides individualized home and community-based programming, consultation and therapy along with intensive training for families to help “bridge” the gap between school and community-based learning.
-Ms. De Rosa is currently heading a research project to help increase language and communication of individuals with autism.
-For information on The Bridge Program @ REED Academy please email Ms. De Rosa at firstname.lastname@example.org.
+Email Kelli at email@example.com.

 Ben Donaghy - Classroom Consultant